 If you prefer to work at your own pace and independently, becoming a film or video editor is a smart move.
 You will simply get raw footage and add your creative touch to the piece in the comfort of your office.

-If you like to work independently and have a good head for numbers, you might be excellent material for an actuary.
-An actuary basically analyzes the cost of risks with the use of statistical models, typically for the insurance industry (but other sectors benefit from actuaries as well).
+If you like to work independently and have a good head for numbers, you might be an excellent material for an actuary.
+An actuary analyzes the cost of risks with the use of statistical models, typically for the insurance industry (but other sectors benefit from actuaries as well).

-9. Market research analyst
+9. Market Research Analyst

-As a market research analyst, your job will be collecting and analyzing information about market conditions to come up with analysis that determines sales potential for different products and services.
+As a market research analyst, your job will be collecting and analyzing information about market conditions to come up with an analysis that determines sales potential for different products and services.
 Sounds complicated, right?

 But it’s more straightforward than it sounds.
 You will have to prepare and present reports about your findings to company executives, but most of the time you’ll be working independently and on your own.